-The Craft of Fiction will introduce students to the craft elements that are fundamental to writing novels and short stories, including (but not limited to) character development, plot, setting, mood, dialogue, and exposition.
-We will explore strategies for writing our own fiction pieces, and we will also study key examples of fiction that help us understand the complexity and multiplicity of the genre.
-Students can expect regular writing prompts, opportunities to give and receive meaningful feedback, and tools for expanding their understanding of what is possible in fiction.
-Optional Live Session Times TBA.
+The Craft of Fiction will introduce students to the craft elements that are fundamental to the genre, including (but not limited to) character development, voice, plot, setting, rising action, dialogue, and exposition.
+We will explore strategies for writing our own stories, and we'll also study key examples of short fiction that will help us understand the complexity and multiplicity of the genre.
+Students can expect regular writing prompts for creative work, opportunities to give and receive meaningful feedback, weekly responses to the course readings, and other tools for expanding their understanding of what is possible in fiction.

 You have the option to enroll in the individual course without committing to the entire Certificate in Creative Writing, enjoying the flexibility and expertise offered by Penn LPS Online to suit your schedule and interests.